 - Smart Search – You are able to “draw a line” around a certain area and watch the activity for that specific area.
 It enables quick searching for any incidents; health and safety issues, break-ins, criminal damage or even bullying.
 For instance, if you have a break-in and you identify the entry point, you can then select the area on the camera where the door/window is, select a time-frame and it will highlight ‘events’ which will show you when that entry point was accessed.
 You will then have the evidence needed to send on to the police and with the right CCTV system, it will take roughly 15 minutes.

-Some key features that you should have when you choose a CCTV system for your Shop or Shopping Centre:
+Some key features that you should have when you choose a CCTV system for your Hotel:

 - Panoramic view (no blind spots)

 - Line crossing (if someone intrudes on a boundary such as a fence)